The 20 Best Tethered Cord Syndrome Doctors Near Me in Durham, NC

 Offers Telehealth

 Duke Children’s offers the full spectrum of services for children, and pediatric neurosurgery is very strong here.
 I have an excellent group of people working with me, and we really strive to take excellent care of these children and their families.
 We work hard to build up a trust, because this is a very stressful and strained time in people’s lives when their children are ill.
 We work to build that trust and to maintain it on a daily basis.
 The whole team works together for the good of the child and the family.
 My favorite part of my job is seeing children who came in with a very serious health issue – and after getting them through the surgery and recovery – when they come back to clinic and we see that they have returned to their normal lives, that they’re doing better, that they’re enjoying all the things kids should be enjoying and really getting on with their lives.
 It’s really rewarding to think I played a role in that child going on to have a healthy and productive life.
 Dr. Fuchs is rated as an Advanced provider by MediFind in the treatment of Tethered Cord Syndrome.
-His top areas of expertise are Chiari Malformation Type 1, Chiari Malformation, Hydrocephalus, Cerebellum Agenesis Hydrocephaly, and Posterior Fossa Decompression.
+He is also highly rated in 10 other conditions, according to our data.
+His clinical expertise encompasses Chiari Malformation Type 1, Chiari Malformation, Hydrocephalus, Cerebellum Agenesis Hydrocephaly, and Posterior Fossa Decompression.
+Dr. Fuchs is board certified in American Board Of Neurological Surgery, Neurological Surgery.

 Experienced in Tethered Cord Syndrome